 Glucksberg would have been along the same lines as Cruzan.
 There, the Court assumed, and - as Chief Justice Rehnquist admitted - "strongly suggested" that the Due Process Clause protects the right to refuse unwanted (lifesaving) medical treatment and thus hasten death.73 It is true that there is a long legal tradition protecting the decision to refuse unwanted medical treatment, and that this may be less evident for assisted suicide74.
 This argument, nonetheless, fails to recognize that both phenomena are two sides of the same coin - the right to a self-determined death.
 Yes, the right in Cruzan "was not simply deduced from abstract concepts of personal autonomy",75 yet it cannot be detached from it.
-That is why the Cruzan majority emphasized the "personal element" of an individual's choice between life and death 76 without limiting it to the decision to refuse unwanted medical treatment is a consequence of a person's right to resist unwanted bodily invasions (Cruzan), the right to assisted suicide (Glucksberg) has notions of bodily integrity77.
+That is why the Cruzan majority emphasized the "personal element" of an individual's choice between life and death 76 without limiting it to the decision to refuse unwanted medical treatment.
+And, as the right to refuse medical treatment is a consequence of a person's right to resist unwanted bodily invasions (Cruzan), the right to assisted suicide (Glucksberg) has notions of bodily integrity77.

 Furthermore, Glucksberg was very much like Casey.
-The Court of Appeals got it right: "Like the decision of whether or not to have an abortion, the decision how and when to die is one of 'the most intimate and personal choices a person may make in a lifetime,' a choice 'central to personal dignity and autonomy."78 Yale Kamisar agreed, arguing that the decision to end one's life (with another's
+The Court of Appeals got it right: "Like the decision of whether or not to have an abortion, the decision how and when to die is one of 'the most intimate and personal choices a person may make in a lifetime,' a choice 'central to personal dignity and autonomy.'"78 Yale